Real-Dev-Squad/website-dashboard/CONTRIBUTING.md

 │   ├── wallet.js
 ├── tasks                              For assigning tasks to the members HTML page │   ├── create.html
-├── contribution.md                    CONTRIBUTION file for the repository ├── index.html                         For Homepage HTML file
+├── CONTRIBUTING.md                    CONTRIBUTING file for the repository ├── index.html                         For Homepage HTML file
-├── main.css                           All the styling goes here except wallet page ├── readme.md                          README file for the repository ├── script.js                          All the working logic goes here except wallet page ├── wallets.html                       Wallets page for members HTML Page
+├── main.css                           All the styling goes here except wallet page ├── README.md                          README file for the repository ├── script.js                          All the working logic goes here except wallet page ├── wallets.html                       Wallets page for members HTML Page
 ```